seansfkelley/react-drinks/Bugs.md

 - scrolling on the shopping list doesn't dismiss the search focus (should listen on document, probably)
 - would it be possible to use media queries to remove the iPhone spacer header bar thing when Personal Hotspot is on?
 - searching on the shopping list is the same as regular recipes, meaning it includes ingredients you can't see (and might already have, which yields potentially confusing results)
-- the modal over the flyup when viewing recipes in the shopping list doesn't have a background, but you can't fix it with a :before on the overlays cause that makes the pushover look bad
 - buffer space on the bottom of the exandable list for ingredients might make for a nicer expanding-things-near-the-bottom experience
-- designing around the sticky header might be nice -- it's crazy inefficient and could potentially drain the battery on a phone (and look dumb in the process)